Autodesk/synthesis/tutorials/MatchMode.md

 ### Beginning a Match

 Once you have set your scoring zones, the match will begin.
 There is a 15 second phase meant to mirror autonomous mode, followed by the 135 second tele-op period.
+Each phase is marked with FRC field audio.

-At the end of the match, you will get a panel showing the points earned, and giving you the option to exit out of match mode, restart the match, or reconfigure the match with different bots or a different field.
+At the end of the match, you will get a panel showing the points earned.
+Here, you have the option to exit out of match mode, restart the match, or reconfigure the match with different bots or a different field.

 <img src="img/synthesis/match-mode-results.png" alt="image" width="50%" height="50%"/>